-The enhanced Photos app on iOS and iPadOS 14 allows you to zoom in on images further than ever before so most folks won't have to resort to trickery just to zoom in on their iPhone photographs beyond Apple's artificial visibility threshold.
+iOS 14's Photos lets you zoom in on images further than ever before so most folks won't have to resort to trickery just to zoom in on their photographs beyond Apple's visibility threshold.